 While talking about above considerations, on a practical level there is people aspect which adds another angle of uncertainty and addressing it is equally important.
 As an example, it may happen that as part of networking solution to the organisation’s users - investment is made in providing certain service, but in BAU these services are hardly used as there is a better and less hectic workaround for the same.

-Mergers/acquisitions and divestments of a company are classified as inorganic growth.
-When two companies merge, one is the aquiring side and other is the company being acquired.
+Mergers/acquisitions and divestment of a company are classified as inorganic growth.
+When two companies merge, one is the acquiring side and other is the company being acquired.
 In this case, the IT infra of the company being acquired is merged into the parent company.
 There is so much of complexity involved in this.

 - Provisioning of appropriate user access to appropriate network areas

 …and the list goes on.
 In such cases Modularity plays a key role.
 In order to get the acquired company to the standards followed by acquiring company, measures should be taken.
 Pros and cons of both the side of networking principles should be assessed and leveraged accordingly if it makes sense.
 It’s not just these 2 companies, there is a myriad of auxiliary connections in the form of vendors, guests, 3rd party application users, proxy connections for which arrangement should be done and tested against the business principles.
 Modularity plays a key role in case of divestment, as segregation of network and users becomes pretty clear.

 In all this, network design also has to rely on decision with regards to ‘this or that’ of below things.

 - Centralised or Decentralised

 - PAAS or IAAS